Is your CPU running too hot? In this guide, we go over ten different methods that you can try in order to lower your CPU temps.

 Need to Lower Your CPU Temps?
 Try the Nine Steps Above

-If your CPU temps are too high, one of the nine solutions above (or a combination of them) could help you get your temperatures down to a reasonable level.
-If none of the above works, it might be that you have a faulty component and it’s time for an upgrade.
+If your CPU temps are too high, one of the ten solutions above (or a combination of them) could help you get your temperatures down to a reasonable level.
+If none of the above works, it might be that you have a faulty component and it’s either time for a CPU upgrade or a CPU cooler upgrade.
 If you’re in the market for a new processor, check out our CPU Buyer’s Guide.